 How user budgets work

-Once you have your budgets configured, when a platform:request user submits an order via an external Collection campaign page, we will estimate the cost of shipping, fulfillment and the original printing cost for the items in this order.
+Once you have your budgets configured, when a platform:request user submits an order via an external Collection campaign page, we will estimate the cost of the original printing cost for the items in this order.

 Keep in mind, these are estimates.